avinassh/brave-browser-hardening/Delta Debugging.md

 ### Needed Registry changes

-You need to run PowerShell with an Brave Dev Build higher than 1.36.x and run the following commands with admin rights.
+You need to enable `#use-dev-updater-url` flag and then run PowerShell with admin rights, an Brave Dev build higher than 1.36.x + run the following commands with admin rights.
 Make sure you add both entries.
 An OS restart is not required.

 ```Powershell
 New-Item –Path "HKLM:\SOFTWARE\WOW6432Node\BraveSoftware" –Name UpdateDev